Essential Django packages ❤️

 whitenoise

-Stop messing with S3 buckets and the atrocious AWS console. whitenoise will set the correct cache headers on your static assets automagically and a CDN like Cloudflare or Fastly will serve your assets without ever hitting your Python app.
-Even without a CDN, an NGINX sidecar to serve static assets will greatly reduce the amount of load for your WSGI server.
+Stop messing with S3 buckets and the atrocious AWS console. whitenoise will set the correct cache headers on your static assets automagically and a CDN like Cloudflare or Fastly will serve your assets without ever hitting your Django app.
+Even without a CDN, NGINX can serve static assets to greatly reduce the amount of load on your WSGI server.

 Server-side rendering